oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_monitoring_metric_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>Resource group provided with the posted metric.
-A resource group is a custom string that can be used as a filter.
+A resource group is a custom string that you can match when retrieving custom metrics.
 Only one resource group can be applied per metric.
-A valid resourceGroup value starts with an alphabetical character and includes only alphanumeric characters, periods (.), underscores (_), hyphens (-), and dollar signs ($).
-Avoid entering confidential information.</div>
+A valid resourceGroup value starts with an alphabetical character and includes only alphanumeric characters, periods (.), underscores (_), hyphens (-), and dollar signs ($).</div>
                                             <div>Example: `frontend-fleet`</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>